VickyNoe/GettingAndCleaningData/CodeBook.md

 The features are normalized and bounded within [-1,1] and therefore unitless.

+## Variables
 This tidy data set took only the mean and standard deviation variables from this data.
 The average of each variable, for each activity and each subject was calculated and included in the final tidy data set.

-Here is the list of variables included in this tidy data set: subjectId - an identifier of the subject who carried out the experiment activity - the activity of the subject carrying out the test (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) tBodyAccMeanX tBodyAccMeanY tBodyAccMeanZ tBodyAccStdX tBodyAccStdY tBodyAccStdZ tGravityAccMeanX tGravityAccMeanY tGravityAccMeanZ tGravityAccStdX tGravityAccStdY tGravityAccStdZ tBodyAccJerkMeanX tBodyAccJerkMeanY tBodyAccJerkMeanZ tBodyAccJerkStdX tBodyAccJerkStdY tBodyAccJerkStdZ tBodyGyroMeanX tBodyGyroMeanY tBodyGyroMeanZ tBodyGyroStdX tBodyGyroStdY tBodyGyroStdZ tBodyGyroJerkMeanX tBodyGyroJerkMeanY tBodyGyroJerkMeanZ tBodyGyroJerkStdX tBodyGyroJerkStdY tBodyGyroJerkStdZ tBodyAccMagMean tBodyAccMagStd tGravityAccMagMean tGravityAccMagStd tBodyAccJerkMagMean tBodyAccJerkMagStd tBodyGyroMagMean tBodyGyroMagStd tBodyGyroJerkMagMean tBodyGyroJerkMagStd fBodyAccMeanX fBodyAccMeanY fBodyAccMeanZ fBodyAccStdX fBodyAccStdY fBodyAccStdZ fBodyAccMeanFreqX fBodyAccMeanFreqY fBodyAccMeanFreqZ fBodyAccJerkMeanX fBodyAccJerkMeanY fBodyAccJerkMeanZ fBodyAccJerkStdX fBodyAccJerkStdY fBodyAccJerkStdZ fBodyAccJerkMeanFreqX fBodyAccJerkMeanFreqY fBodyAccJerkMeanFreqZ fBodyGyroMeanX fBodyGyroMeanY fBodyGyroMeanZ fBodyGyroStdX fBodyGyroStdY fBodyGyroStdZ fBodyGyroMeanFreqX fBodyGyroMeanFreqY fBodyGyroMeanFreqZ fBodyAccMagMean fBodyAccMagStd fBodyAccMagMeanFreq fBodyBodyAccJerkMagMean fBodyBodyAccJerkMagStd fBodyBodyAccJerkMagMeanFreq fBodyBodyGyroMagMean fBodyBodyGyroMagStd fBodyBodyGyroMagMeanFreq fBodyBodyGyroJerkMagMean fBodyBodyGyroJerkMagStd fBodyBodyGyroJerkMagMeanFreq
+Here is the list of variables included in this tidy data set:
+* 'subjectId - an identifier of the subject who carried out the experiment'
+* 'activity - the activity of the subject carrying out the test (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)'
+* 'tBodyAccMeanX'
+* 'tBodyAccMeanY'
+* 'tBodyAccMeanZ'
+* 'tBodyAccStdX'
+* 'tBodyAccStdY'
+* 'tBodyAccStdZ'
+* 'tGravityAccMeanX'
+* 'tGravityAccMeanY'
+* 'tGravityAccMeanZ'
+* 'tGravityAccStdX'
+* 'tGravityAccStdY'
+* 'tGravityAccStdZ'
+* 'tBodyAccJerkMeanX'
+* 'tBodyAccJerkMeanY'
+* 'tBodyAccJerkMeanZ'
+* 'tBodyAccJerkStdX'
+* 'tBodyAccJerkStdY'
+* 'tBodyAccJerkStdZ'
+* 'tBodyGyroMeanX'
+* 'tBodyGyroMeanY'
+* 'tBodyGyroMeanZ'
+* 'tBodyGyroStdX'
+* 'tBodyGyroStdY'
+* 'tBodyGyroStdZ'
+* 'tBodyGyroJerkMeanX'
+* 'tBodyGyroJerkMeanY'
+* 'tBodyGyroJerkMeanZ'
+* 'tBodyGyroJerkStdX'
+* 'tBodyGyroJerkStdY'
+* 'tBodyGyroJerkStdZ'
+* 'tBodyAccMagMean'
+* 'tBodyAccMagStd'
+* 'tGravityAccMagMean'
+* 'tGravityAccMagStd'
+* 'tBodyAccJerkMagMean'
+* 'tBodyAccJerkMagStd'
+* 'tBodyGyroMagMean'
+* 'tBodyGyroMagStd'
+* 'tBodyGyroJerkMagMean'
+* 'tBodyGyroJerkMagStd'
+* 'fBodyAccMeanX'
+* 'fBodyAccMeanY'
+* 'fBodyAccMeanZ'
+* 'fBodyAccStdX'
+* 'fBodyAccStdY'
+* 'fBodyAccStdZ'
+* 'fBodyAccMeanFreqX'
+* 'fBodyAccMeanFreqY'
+* 'fBodyAccMeanFreqZ'
+* 'fBodyAccJerkMeanX'
+* 'fBodyAccJerkMeanY'
+* 'fBodyAccJerkMeanZ'
+* 'fBodyAccJerkStdX'
+* 'fBodyAccJerkStdY'
+* 'fBodyAccJerkStdZ'
+* 'fBodyAccJerkMeanFreqX'
+* 'fBodyAccJerkMeanFreqY'
+* 'fBodyAccJerkMeanFreqZ'
+* 'fBodyGyroMeanX'
+* 'fBodyGyroMeanY'
+* 'fBodyGyroMeanZ'
+* 'fBodyGyroStdX'
+* 'fBodyGyroStdY'
+* 'fBodyGyroStdZ'
+* 'fBodyGyroMeanFreqX'
+* 'fBodyGyroMeanFreqY'
+* 'fBodyGyroMeanFreqZ'
+* 'fBodyAccMagMean'
+* 'fBodyAccMagStd'
+* 'fBodyAccMagMeanFreq'
+* 'fBodyBodyAccJerkMagMean'
+* 'fBodyBodyAccJerkMagStd'
+* 'fBodyBodyAccJerkMagMeanFreq'
+* 'fBodyBodyGyroMagMean'
+* 'fBodyBodyGyroMagStd'
+* 'fBodyBodyGyroMagMeanFreq'
+* 'fBodyBodyGyroJerkMagMean'
+* 'fBodyBodyGyroJerkMagStd'
+* 'fBodyBodyGyroJerkMagMeanFreq'